Appeal court green-lights professor's case against a New Brunswick university

 The March 23 court decision upholds a ruling last October by Court of Queen's Bench Justice Fred Ferguson that the case should proceed.

-Business Prof. Steve Salterio claims he and his wife gave up lucrative jobs in Kingston, Ont., because of a promise by the Mount Allison University president to reduce his teaching load and allow him to teach specific classes.
+Business Prof. Steve Salterio claims he and his wife gave up lucrative jobs in Kingston, Ont., after Mount Allison University president Jean-Paul Boudreau allegedly promised to reduce his teaching load and allow him to teach specific classes.

+The university and Salterio began negotiations in 2017 when Salterio was a professor at Queen's University, Ferguson's decision said.
+At the time, the professor was highly paid with an annual income of $375,000 per year, which came from various sources.

+Salterio wanted to be appointed to the university's F.C.
+Manning Chair in Commerce and to be given financial support to complete his final year as senior editor of an association journal.
+The professor also wanted his teaching load reduced and for the first three years of his contract, to only teach courses he had previously given.

+Salterio claims he got a promise or "pre-agreement" from Boudreau during an August 2018 meeting, regarding his request for teaching assignments.
+He said Boudreau spoke privately with the dean of the commerce department and returned to the meeting room saying the dean "can make it happen."

-Salterio says the promise allegedly made during a 2018 meeting amounts to "negligent misrepresentation'' because his subsequent teaching assignments did not reflect the special deal.
+The professor claims that meeting amounts to "negligent misrepresentation" because his subsequent teaching assignments allegedly did not reflect the special deal.

+Mount Allison University argues that its collective agreement with teachers stipulates that faculty deans have the final say on who teaches courses in their departments.
+The school says the same stipulation was included in Salterio's contract.

+The university also claims that once Salterio had signed the contract he was a member of the Mount Allison faculty association and the issue should have been settled under the collective agreement, not in court.

+Salterio said he relied on the president's promise when he and his wife left their jobs in Ontario, sold their home and agreed to purchase a home in Sackville, N.B.

-The professor did not take the job and is seeking compensation for such things as lost research grants and damage to his reputation.
+The professor did not take the job at Mount Allison and is seeking compensation for such things as lost research grants worth about $100,000, his wife's lost salary of $101,000, and damage to his reputation.

+Salterio also claims to have lost about $50,000 on the sale of their home in Kingston and $20,000 in legal costs to settle the aborted purchase of property in Sackville.

 No date has been set for a trial.